HOME

 Sutton Place (GR: TQ012536), a few miles downstream from Guildford, stands on high ground above the river which fittingly encloses the estate in a horseshoe as a combination of the original course of the Wey and the canal skirt around the magnificent gardens.
 This was the home of the Weston family who created the Wey Navigation in the 17th century.
 Sir Richard Weston (1591 – 1652) junior introduced some ground-breaking agricultural innovations to his estate which were to contribute significantly to the prosperity of the country, and it was his ‘flowing river’ idea that was the precursor to the building of the canal.

-The Library, Sutton Place 1914
+The Hall, Sutton Place 1914

 Reproduced courtesy of The Francis Frith Collection